Mohanlal Releases An All-new Still Of Him As Odiyan Manikyan!

-Odiyan continues to remain in the headlines and that too for all the good reasons.The new schedule of shoot of the much awaited film Odiyan, featuring Mohanlal in the lead role, had commenced a few days back.
+Odiyan continues to remain in the headlines and that too for all the good reasons.The new schedule of shoot of the much awaited film Odiyan, featuring Mohanlal in the lead role, had commenced a few days ago.

 Reportedly, the final schedule of shoot of Odiyan is currently progressing in Palakkad and is reports are to be believed, it will be a long schedule.
-Meanwhile, Mohanlal has also joined the sets of the movie, after completing his portions for the film Kayamkulam Kochunni.
+Meanwhile, Mohanlal has also joined the sets of the movie, after completing his portions for the film, Kayamkulam Kochunni.

 It was earlier revealed that the younger days of Odiyan Manikyan will be filmed in the final schedule and Mohanlal had underwent an intense training for the same.